CRV (venture capital firm)

-Charles River Ventures (CRV) is a venture capital firm focused on early-stage investments in technology.
+CRV, formerly Charles River Ventures, is an American venture capital firm focused on early-stage investments in technology.
 The firm was founded in 1970 to commercialize research that came out of MIT.
-Its name comes from the Charles River.
+Its name comes from the Boston area Charles River.

 History

 The firm has raised over $4.3 billion since inception across 18 funds.
 Upon closing of the 16th fund, the firm rebranded to CRV.
 Prior to that, CRV's 15th fund closed in February 2012 with $375 million of investor commitments.
 CRV's 14th fund raised $320 million of commitments.

-In 2013, it purchased a large portion of Pebble Technology for 15 million dollars and is credited as the primary reason why Pebble was sold to Fitbit in December 2016.
-This netted CRV nearly 40 million dollars.
+In 2013, it purchased a large portion of Pebble Technology for $15 million and is credited as the primary reason why Pebble was sold to Fitbit in December 2016.
+This netted CRV nearly $40 million.